SE Habla Espanol

 Related Links for Property Crime Statistics

 Florida’s Property Crime at a Glance – Visit the website for the Florida Department of Law Enforcement (FDLE) to find information on property crime in Florida from 1994 through 2014.
 See the percent change in number and rate over the last 10 years.
 View a graph showing the number of offenses against the rate per 100,000.
-Property crimes including in the study include motor vehicle theft, larceny and burglary.
-The statistics show a significant drop in both the number and rate of report property offenses over the past 10 years.
+Property crimes included in the study include motor vehicle theft, larceny, and burglary.
+The statistics show a significant drop in both the number and rate of reported property offenses over the past 10 years.
 SOURCE: Florida Statistical Analysis Center: FDLE (1994-2014).
 Crime in Florida, Florida uniform crime report [Computer program].

 Finding an Attorney for Property Crimes in Florida